gabrielpenteado/ecoleta/README.md

 ## 🔸  About the project

 <p align="justify">
-  <strong>Ecoleta</strong> is a page developed to waste recycling centers.
+  <strong>Ecoleta</strong> is a webpage created to waste recycling centers.
 </p>

 <p align="center">